thegeeklab/ansible-later/README.md

 - default config (build-in)
 - global config file (this will depend on your operating system)
-- folderbased config file (`.later` file in current working folder)
+- folderbased config file (`.later.yml` file in current working folder)
 - cli options

 Be careful!
 YAML Attributes will be overwritten while lists in any